-If you’re wondering how to eat healthy on a small budget, a good place to start is with meal planning.
+If you’re wondering how to eat healthy on a tight budget, a good place to start is with meal planning.
 This means planning your meals before heading to the grocery store so you’ll only purchase what you need.
 This is a great way to eat a nutritious meal while saving money and reducing food waste.

 Of course meal planning only works if you commit.
 This means you don’t want to toss out your packed lunch in favor for a burger and fries across the street from your office building.
 It’s not worth wasting the money and time that went into preparing your lunch.

 If you’re new to meal planning, I recommend trying the $5 Meal Plan.
 Many of my readers have told me great things about how this service makes planning meals each week simple and easy.

 For just $5 per month, you will receive a delicious meal plan, where every meal will cost about $2 per person (or less).
 It’s a great way to save time and money, plus they offer specialty plans, including gluten-free and vegetarian meals.
 Click here to try it free for 14 days.

 If you are short on time and prefer someone else to do your grocery shopping AND meal planning, then I recommend trying Hello Fresh.
 I’ve personally tried Hello Fresh before and enjoyed my experience with them.
 They are perfect for those busy school or work nights.

 With Hello Fresh, you’ll get weekly easy-to-follow recipes and fresh ingredients delivered right to your doorstep.
 In less than 30 minutes, you can cook delicious, quick, and healthy meals at home!
 Click here to get $30 off your first Hello Fresh box!

 Splurge on a nice lunch instead of dinner